-Allopurinol TABLETS SHOULD BE DISCONTINUED AT THE FIRST APPEARANCE OF SKIN RASH OR OTHER SIGNS WHICH MAY INDICATE AN ALLERGIC REACTION.
+Allopurinol TABLETS USP SHOULD BE DISCONTINUED AT THE FIRST APPEARANCE OF SKIN RASH OR OTHER SIGNS WHICH MAY INDICATE AN ALLERGIC REACTION.
 In some instances a skin rash may be followed by more severe hypersensitivity reactions such as exfoliative, urticarial, and purpuric lesions, as well as Stevens-Johnson syndrome (erythema multiforme exudativum), Drug Rash with Eosinophilia and Systemic Symptoms (DRESS) and/or generalized vasculitis, irreversible hepatotoxicity, and, on rare occasions, death.

 A few cases of reversible clinical hepatotoxicity have been noted in patients taking Allopurinol, and in some patients, asymptomatic rises in serum alkaline phosphatase or serum transaminase have been observed.
 If anorexia, weight loss, or pruritus develop in patients on Allopurinol, evaluation of liver function should be part of their diagnostic workup.
 In patients with pre-existing liver disease, periodic liver function tests are recommended during the early stages of therapy.

 Due to the occasional occurrence of drowsiness, patients should be alerted to the need for due precaution when engaging in activities where alertness is mandatory.

-The occurrence of hypersensitivity reactions to Allopurinol tablets may be increased in patients with decreased renal function receiving thiazides and Allopurinol tablets concurrently.
+The occurrence of hypersensitivity reactions to Allopurinol may be increased in patients with decreased renal function receiving thiazides and Allopurinol concurrently.
 For this reason, in this clinical setting, such combinations should be administered with caution and patients should be observed closely.